Computation and properties of the Epstein zeta function with applications to quantum systems: Crandall representation and properties of the Epstein zeta function

 \subsection{Computation of the Epstein zeta function and Crandall's representation}

-The defining lattice sum of the Epstein zeta function is only useful as a numerical tool for $\mathrm{Re}(\nu)\gg d$, but the arising sum soon becomes numerically intractable as the real part of $\nu$ approaches the system dimension.
-It furthermore does not allow for insights into the holomorphic continuation in $\nu$ as well as into the properties of this function in its various parameters.
+The defining lattice sum of the Epstein zeta function is useful as a numerical tool for $\mathrm{Re}(\nu)\gg d$, yet the sum soon becomes numerically intractable as the real part of $\nu$ approaches $d$.
+It furthermore does not allow for insights into the holomorphic continuation in $\nu$ as well as into the properties of the function in its various parameters.
 In this section, we derive a representation that gives direct access to the holomorphic continuation of the Epstein zeta function in all parameters.
-The representation is based on works by Crandall \cite{crandall2012unified} and \cite{buchheitComputationLatticeSums2024} and serves both as the basis for our numerical algorithm and as a tool for proving the analytical properties of the Epstein zeta function.
-The following discussion focuses on the main proofs, while the proofs of technical lemmata are provided in Appendix~\ref{sec:derivation:crandall}.
+The representation is based on works by Crandall \cite{crandall2012unified} with a compact reformulation in \cite{buchheitComputationLatticeSums2024}.
+It serves both as the basis for our numerical algorithm and as a tool for proving the analytical properties of the Epstein zeta function.

 We start by defining the Fourier transform of integrable functions. \begin{definition}[Fourier transform] Let $f :\mathds{R}^d \rightarrow \mathds{C}$ be integrable.
 We define its Fourier transform $\mathcal{F} f = \hat{f}$ via